UCSCRocketry/tvc/README.md

 <br>

 ### Now is the time to run ```git pull origin main```
-#### This will make sure your branch is up to date with new changes from the remote repo (here in Github)
+#### This will make sure your branch is up to date with new changes from the remote repo (here in GitHub)

+#### If there are conflicts, you must resolve them now before pushing your changes

 <br>